 We have developed an approximate tour of the museum with red arrows stuck to the floor so that it is easier for you to keep your distance from other visitors.

-Drinks and ice cream from our museum café are currently available for you to take away and then enjoy.
+Drinks, cakes and ice cream from our museum café are currently available to take away or enjoy outside.

 Despite the restrictions, we wish you a pleasant stay!

 The team of the LIMESEUM Ruffenhofen